 50 officers gave chase in Phoenix officer killing

-(AP) — Two men suspected in the fatal shooting of a policeman led dozens of Arizona law officers on a 50-mile midnight chase, but couldn't shake pursuers despite firing bullets and spreading debris, officials said.
+(AP) — With a police lieutenant mortally wounded and his alleged assailants fleeing in a work truck, more than 50 law officers sped after them in a wild midnight pursuit from the Phoenix suburbs into the nearby mountains.

-The suspects tossed out wrenches, other tools and an air compressor tank during the chase around midnight Thursday, police said.
+It was a highly dangerous endeavor.
+The suspects fired shots at the police cars from the speeding truck, and even tossed out wrenches, other tools and an air compressor tank during the 50-mile chase, police said.
 A half-dozen police cruisers were disabled after hitting debris or being struck by bullets.

-Despite the lethal efforts, the numbers of law officers continued to grow even as damaged law enforcement vehicles dropped out and the officers inside hitched rides with fellow pursuers.
+But the two men in the truck were never able to lose the officers, whose numbers continued to grow even as damaged law enforcement vehicles dropped out and the officers inside hitched rides with fellow pursuers.

 The chase ended near the small mountain mining community of Superior as violently as it began.
 The suspects jumped out and opened fire on police before falling to the ground in a hail of bullets.
 Both are expected to survive.